-Stephen LoBianco is in the midst of his second year as head coach of the Spartans' cross country and track & field programs.
+Stephen LoBianco is entering his sixth season leading the Spartans' cross country and track & field programs.
 LoBianco was named head coach in August of 2013.

 In his first year as head coach, LoBianco oversaw Tim Hartung's return to nationals as the senior earned his second consecutive All-American honors in cross country.
 He also mentored Jess Miller as she became the first women's cross country runner to earn an invitation to the Division III National Championships.